mdhamida/MoneyPay_Website_React/README.md

 ###### LEARN FRON THIS WEBSITE...............
->What is React and how do you learn it?
 As for JavaScript, React is built on JavaScript, so there is no escaping learning how to code in JavaScript.
 You need to know the basics of JavaScript and have a good knowledge of HTML and CSS to get started with React.
 Your best bet is to focus on learning JavaScript ES6 or beyond
+#### uses of this topics in this web
+React State vs Props.
+React Constructor.
+React Component API.
+Component Life Cycle.
+React Forms.
+Controlled vs Uncontrolled.
+React Events.
+Conditional Rendering.

 ### 1 Navbaar snapshot
 ![m1](https://user-images.githubusercontent.com/88300530/162601603-6cdee3f0-e65a-4c4d-a7d2-27d67af93b84.png)